 She’s taken a shower and is just relaxing in bed, enjoying the weekend over the clean sheets.
 Perfect.
 Life is good.
 There’s nothing better than chilling in bed with your skin against crisp, newly-changed sheets, with a warm eiderdown to cuddle and wrap your feet in.
 Is there?

 Her phone rings.
 It’s beautiful Kristiina.
 Calling to ask her what she’s up to.
 “Oh!
 Nothing special.
 Just some Netflix and chill.”

 “Why?
+What?
 It’s cool.
 My pupils say it all the time.
-They look happy.” — Anna says, feeling defensive all of a sudden — “Especially when I say it.
-Last Monday I began my lesson by asking them what they’d done on the weekend.
+They look happy when they do.” — Anna says, feeling defensive all of a sudden.

-‘I myself just netflixed and chilled’ — I told them — “They giggled, so I repeated the drill in every lesson.
-With the same good results!” — by this time, Kristiina is laughing uncontrollably.
+“Last Monday I began my lesson by asking them what they’d done over the weekend.
+‘I myself just netflixed and chilled'” — I told them — “They giggled, so I repeated the drill in every lesson.
+With the same good results!” — by this time, Kristy is laughing uncontrollably.
 What is this?

 “Mom!!
 Don’t you know what it means??
-Ha-ha.
+Haha.
 OMG.
-I gotta tell Joey this.
-Joey, come here.
+Joey, come here!
 Mom… it’s code language.
 You text somebody to come over for Netflix and Chill.
 The chill part is sex!
 The movie is just an excuse.
 Or the warm-up.
-Ha-ha-ha.”
+Hahaha.”

 Now I’m blushing.
 “Oh, they got me, those little devils” — and I’ll never say that again.
 Thank God for my teens.
 Phew.

 “Kristy, noooo!
 No chilling whatsoever here.
 Just netflixing.
 I promise.”